The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

 Typical representations and warranties under Luxembourg law address the following points:

-In cases of misrepresentation, the buyer may take legal action in order to get the sale declared void by a judge.
+In cases of misrepresentation, the buyer may take legal action in order to have the sale declared void by a judge or, if that proves unattainable, to seek compensation for damages.

-Ownership rights are notably subject to civil code provisions, land use rules (town and country planning), protection of archaeological and/or specially classified sites, mandatory expropriation for reasons of public interest (expropriation pour cause d'utilité publique) or pre-emption rights (droit de préemption) in favour of the Sate or municipalities.
+Ownership rights are notably subject to Civil Code provisions, land use rules (town and country planning), the protection of archaeological and/or specially classified sites, mandatory expropriation for reasons of public interest (expropriation pour cause d'utilité publique) or pre-emption rights (droit de préemption) in favour of the state or municipalities.
 Ownership rights can also be restricted by easements for public use (servitude d'utilité publique).
-Certain plots of land owned by the State may only be available under temporary occupation rights, rather than full ownership title (see 3 Real Estate Finance).
+Certain plots of land owned by the state may only be available under temporary occupation rights, rather than full ownership title (see 3.
+Real Estate Finance).

-The requirements are integrated in the authorisation to be obtained from the Ministry of Environment (operating permit).
+The requirements regarding who is responsible for soil pollution or environmental contamination of a property are integrated into the authorisation to be obtained from the Ministry of Environment (operating permit).

 The authorities may impose soil survey or clean-up requirements on the owner, user and/or operator of any land by virtue of other legal frameworks, such as the legislation on classified installations, waste management or environmental liabilities.

-In terms of responsibilities, the Law of 20 April 2009 on environmental responsibility with regard to the prevention and compensation of environmental damage, as modified, provides for the responsibility of the user/operator of the land.
-The user/operator has to support the costs of prevention or curative measures ordered by the authorities.
-Exceptions are also provided by the Law in order to avoid the user/operator being held responsible – primarily in the case of the fault of a third party (to be evidenced).
+In terms of responsibilities, the Law of 20 April 2009 on environmental responsibility with regard to the prevention and compensation of environmental damage, as amended, provides for the responsibility of the user/operator of the land.
+The user/operator supports the costs of prevention or curative measures ordered by the authorities.
+The Law also includes certain exceptions designed to prevent the user/operator from being held accountable, primarily in situations where a third party is at fault, which must be substantiated with evidence.

-At a national level, the modified Law of 19 July 2004 on municipal planning and urban development provides rules by which to control and regulate planning and zoning in Luxembourg, and sets out the division of the country into a general development plan (plan d’aménagement général – PAG), corresponding to the administrative division of the country into municipalities (communes).
+At a national level, the amended Law of 19 July 2004 on municipal planning and urban development provides rules to control and regulate planning and zoning in Luxembourg, and sets out the division of the country into a general development plan (plan d’aménagement général – PAG), corresponding to the administrative division of the country into municipalities (communes).

 The PAG divides the municipal territory into various zones, stating the following for each zone:

-Specific zones of the PAG may be divided in PAPs that implement and specify the nature and extent of land use in each zone, or part of a zone of the PAG.
+Specific zones of the PAG may be divided into PAPs that implement and specify the nature and extent of land use in each zone or part of a zone of the PAG.

 Urban planning law also requires a building permit for a wide range of works, including construction or reconstruction, the modification or extension of existing buildings, and changing the use of an existing building.